-Please think about - 'What if' millions of other men and women like Yarrow Mamout, then and today, had access to great educations like - - Adams (private elementary and high school and Harvard College), - Hamilton (paid internship & Columbia University), - Jefferson (tutors and College of William and Mary), and - Madison (private tutors and Princeton University) ?
+- Adams (private elementary and high school and Harvard College), - Hamilton (paid internship & Columbia University), - Jefferson (tutors and College of William and Mary), and - Madison (private tutors and Princeton University)?

-What if Yarrow Mamout, What if?
+What if Yarrow Mamout,

-after 44 years a slave, had access to the same opportunities as Alexander Hamilton and Robert Morris when they came to America as FREE people and access to great internships like Robert Morris did and a great college education like Alexander Hamilton had at a school like Columbia University?
-What more could Yarrow Mamout have done for himself, his family, and his country?
 How much more successful and influential could America have and continue to be in the emerging, highly competitive global economy of the late 18th and early 19th century if Yarrow Mamout and hundreds of thousands of people like him were 'FREE' to reach their potential attending great schools with great internships and a network of successful people to nurture their potential while providing opportunities for life time success?